Astrology for plants

 These products contain ancient knowledge from the beginning of humanity - the Paleolithic period of the Stone Age.
 From a time when conversations with nature spirits and plant essences were a daily occurrence, when the collection and use of herbs was commonplace and the importance of herbal healing was never questioned.
 We know that every plant has its own character and soul.
 When we interact with it in any way - smelling, tasting, smudging - our genetic memory remembers its origins, activates our ability to regenerate, responds more resiliently to stressful situations and is able to connect more easily with the subconscious.
 Hear yourself through nature!

 21st century man is exposed to the harmful effects of the environment, unhealthy diets and stress that bring toxins and chemicals into our bodies every day.
 That's why each of us deserves natural skin care, without worrying about the composition of products and relying on nature's healing touch.
-Green Wing concentrates the best of Latvian nature - every bowl has the scent of a meadow in bloom, the rustle of the forest and the warmth of the sun.
+Green Wing concentrates the best of Latvian nature - every bottle has the scent of a meadow in bloom, the rustle of the forest and the warmth of the sun.
 Like a green wing, Green Wing brings freedom, primordiality and respect for all living things.
 Open up to your senses and to a natural experience with Green Wing cosmetics!

 Esmu sajūsma par skropstu eļļiņu.
 Sāku lietot pēc pieaudzēto skropstu noņemšanas un jau pēc 3 nedēļu lietošanas skropstas ir labi ataugušas un liekas, ka kļuvušas biezākas.
 Noteikti turpināšu lietot, lai uzturētu rezultātu. ļoti viegli klājas un